 We take this bit seriously, so our promise to you is that we will encourage, support and develop your capability in working trans-culturally and with difference while you are with us.

-You can submit an application at any time of the year, but please be aware that the next time we’ll be reviewing these applications for the next round of Peer Navigators is shortly into the New Year, 2019.
+You can submit an application at any time of the year, but please be aware that the next time we’ll be reviewing these applications for the next round of Peer Navigators is February 2019.

-We offer voluntary opportunities for both qualified and student practitioners.
+We offer voluntary opportunities for both qualified and student practitioners to offer 1:1 work with young people.
 You can expect to play a full part in the OTR experience for young people so you will need to be able to commit to at least five hours per week.

 Please note, this is a competitive process and you will at least need to be in the third/final year of a recognised professional qualification.
 Experience working directly with young people in a related capacity is also an advantage.
 We provide regular in-house multi-disciplinary group supervision as well as training and expenses.